 1918: The YMCA offered him the post of Musical Organiser for the troops in the Near East Campaign.

-1923: Has an accident whilst falling from the stage at University College, Reading and hitting his head.
-Holst appeared to recover quickly from his head wounds, and went to America to conduct a festival at University of Michigan, Ann Arbor.
+1923: Holst has an accident whilst falling from the stage at University College, Reading and hits his head.
+He appeared to recover quickly from his wounds, and went to America to conduct a festival at University of Michigan, Ann Arbor.
 During the sea voyage he orchestrated his “Fugal Concerto” for flute, oboe, and strings.
 Meanwhile in Britain “The Perfect Fool” was shown by the British National Opera.
 The Opera failed and several people in the audience asked for their money back.
 Back in London an anonymous rich donor gave a lot of money so that he could spend more time composing.

-1924: Gustav Holst is forced into temporary retirement suffering from the delayed effects of concussion.
+1924: Holst is forced into temporary retirement suffering from the delayed effects of concussion.

-1925: Holst gives up most of his teaching but continues at St Pauls.
-Returns to London from Thaxted.
-Failure of the Choral Symphony.
+1925: He gives up most of his teaching but continues at St Pauls.
+He returns to London from Thaxted.
+His Choral Symphony is a failure.

 1926: Holst lectures at Liverpool and Glasgow Universities and bought Brook End at Thaxted for his weekends.

 1927: Cheltenham organises its first Holst Festival.
-Goes on a walking tour of Yorkshire.
+He goes on a walking tour of Yorkshire.

 1930: The first performance of the “Double Concerto” was given and he received the Gold Medal of the Royal Philharmonic Society.